mainfo/mainfo.github.io/README.md

 Paste, replace the missing connexion strings by yours.
 CTRL X / yes and Enter to save

+#### Create the folder where the heatmap will be and where we'll push the geojson

 Create the publicmap repo
 ```